-Against this background, the FSA finds that the MREL, on the basis of reported data from end-2016, should be set at 11.4% of Danske Bank's total liabilities and own funds at the consolidated level excluding Realkredit Danmark (see section 266(3) of the Danish Financial Business Act).
-This corresponds to 33% of the bank's risk-weighted exposures.
-At the end of 2016, this was equal to DKK 235 billion.
+Against this background, the FSA finds that the MREL, on the basis of the information given above, should be set at 10.8% of Danske Bank's total liabilities and own funds at the consolidated level excluding Realkredit Danmark (see section 266(3) of the Danish Financial Business Act).
+This corresponds to 35.9% of the bank's risk-weighted exposures at end-2017.
+This is equal to DKK 227 billion at end-2017.
+The determination of the MREL is based on the solvency need at 30 September 2018 as a result of the significant increase in the solvency need since end-2017.
+The MREL must be fully met on or before 1 July 2019.